 11 % of the total

 Question A.1 A.2 B.1 B.2 B.3 B.4 Total

-Points 6 4 5 3 3 3 24
+Points 6 6 4 5 3 3 24

 Score

-In the future, hydrogen will likely be a fossil fuel independent energy source.
-In this question, we will consider the hydrogen-storage process in a metal, which is related to hydrogen-transport and hydrogen-storage technology.
+Hydrogen is expected to be a future energy source that does not depend on fossil fuels.
+Here, we will consider the hydrogen-storage process in a metal, which is related to hydrogen-transport and -storage technology.

-When hydrogen is absorbed into the bulk of a metal via its surface, consider the adsorption process of hydrogen at the metal surface, $H_2(g) \to 2H(ad)$, where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
+As hydrogen is absorbed into the bulk of a metal via its surface, let us first consider the adsorption process of hydrogen at the metal surface, $H_2(g) \to 2H(ad)$, where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
 Hydrogen molecules (H_2) that reach the metal surface (M) dissociate at the surface and are adsorbed as H atoms (Fig. 1).
-In this process, the potential energy of H_2 is represented by two variables: the interatomic distance, d, and the height relative to the surface metal atom, z.
-Assume that the axis between the two H atoms is parallel to the surface and that the center of gravity is always on the vertical dotted line in Fig. 1.
+Here, the potential energy of H_2 is represented by two variables: the interatomic distance, d, and the height relative to the surface metal atom, z.
+It is assumed that the axis along the two H atoms is parallel to the surface and that the center of gravity is always on the vertical dotted line in Fig. 1.
 Fig. 2 shows the potential energy contour plot for the dissociation at the surface.
-The numerical values represent the potential energy in kJ per mole of H_2 .
-The solid line spacing is 20 kJ mol $^{-1}$, the dashed line spacing is 100 kJ mol $^{-1}$, and the spacing between solid and dashed lines is 80 kJ mol $^{-1}$.
+The numerical values represent the potential energy in units of K1 per mole of K2.
+The solid line spacing is 20 K3 mol $^{-1}$ 1, the dashed line spacing is 100 K3 mol $^{-1}$ 2, and the spacing between solid and dashed lines is 80 K3 mol $^{-1}$ 1.
 The zero-point vibration energy is ignored.